Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 Defines the strategy implementation by which Kong nodes will manage symmetric encryption keys.
 Please see the Kong Enterprise documentation for a detailed description of each strategy.
-Acceptable values for this option are 'cluster' and 'vault'.
+Acceptable values for this option are `cluster` and `vault`.

 **Default:** `cluster`